pinobatch/little-things-gb/ca83/docs/syntax.md

 For this reason, ca83 provides both `halt` and `hlt`.
 The shorter mnemonic emits a shorter encoding without the following `nop` and is safe if the next instruction is 1 byte and idempotent.
+However, some debugging emulators are not set up to recognize all such safe instructions; they will break on double execution of any instruction other than `nop`.

 The `stop` instruction is used to turn off most of the system and wait for a keypress while using very little power.
 It was never